Discovery Indigenous

 b. one ARC Fellowship and one Project as a CI; or

-c. one ARC Fellowship or project if the individual is also a Director on an active ARC Centre of Excellence and/or a Special Research Initiative project.
+c. one ARC Fellowship or project if the individual is also a Director on an active ARC Centre of Excellence and/or a Special Research Initiative project."

-- If you or any of your CIs have 2 active projects as of the 1 July 2024 - please contact RIC-arcdiscovery@unimelb.edu.au to discuss either formally amending your end date or arranging a Project or role relinquishment through a variation to fulfill eligibility.
+If you or any of the CIs listed on your project have two active projects as of 1 July 2026, please contact RIC-arcdiscovery@unimelb.edu.au to discuss either formally amending your end date or arranging a project or role relinquishment through a variation.

 RESEARCH OUTPUTS

-Research outputs must first be added to an applicant's ARC Research Management System (RMS) profile before they can be selected for inclusion on an application.
+Research outputs must first be added to an applicant's RMS profile before they can be selected for inclusion on an application.
 The University's recommended approach is to export research outputs from Elements as a BibTeX file and then import this file into RMS to achieve best data integrity.
+For help with this process or with Elements, please contact your Faculty Research Office or research-outputs@unimelb.edu.au.

 REQUEST NOT TO ASSESS